 She typed three sentences.
 Then she stopped.
 She saved it to drafts, closed the app, and drove home to make dinner for her kids.
 She didn’t open it again for eight months.
 When she finally did, she added one more line, then closed it again.

-Maya is a physician.
+Yasmin is a physician.
 She runs a department.
 She routinely delivers hard news to patients with a steadiness that her colleagues admire.
-But this letter — addressed to her mother — was the one thing she couldn’t finish.
+But this letter.
+Addressed to her mother.
+Was the one thing she couldn’t finish.
 “I don’t know why it’s so hard,” she said to me.
 “I know what I want to say.
 I just can’t make myself actually say it.”

-What I’ve come to understand, after years of doing trauma-informed therapy with driven, ambitious women, is that Maya’s paralysis wasn’t weakness.
+What I’ve come to understand, after years of doing trauma-informed therapy with driven women, is that Yasmin’s paralysis wasn’t weakness.
 It wasn’t avoidance in the simple sense.
 It was a nervous system doing exactly what it had learned to do: protect the attachment at any cost.
 Including the cost of her own unspoken truth.

 That’s what the unwritten letter really is.
 Not a failure of courage.
 A signal.
 A symptom of something that happened long before the laptop, long before the drafts folder, long before she even knew there was a letter she needed to write.